 Having dry skin is the worst!
 It’s not just in the winter time that our skin starts to feel the dryness, but also the sun, sand and salt during the summer months might have you reaching for some lotion.
 Body moisturisers are usually part of skin-care routines all year round, helping skin feel smooth and nourished from neck to toe.
-So, which brands provide that hydration action your skin is looking for?
-That’s exactly what our inaugural body moisturiser ratings are here to find out!
+So, which brands provide that quality hydration action your skin is looking for?
+Well, that’s the question our body moisturiser review is trying to smooth out.

-The eight brands in Canstar Blue’s body moisturiser review were rated in the following order for overall customer satisfaction:
+The 10 brands in Canstar Blue’s body moisturiser review were rated in the following order for overall satisfaction:

 Now, to help you decide which body moisturiser might be the best bet for you, let’s assess each factor separately.